Alfredo-Developer/snipe/README.md

 Anyone is free to use this sniper, however you cannot claim the code as your own (that's just weird if you do)

+ps don't even bother trying to login to the Discord bot, or sending messages to the webhooks inside of the code, they're all changed or just don't work anymore lol